devicetree-org/devicetree-specification/source/devicenodes.rst

 client program can safely access all memory (including memory covered by memory reservations) as WIMG = 0b001x.
 That is:

--  not Write Through Required not Caching Inhibited Memory Coherence
+* not Write Through Required
+* not Caching Inhibited
+* Memory Coherence

--  Required either not Guarded or Guarded (i.e., WIMG = 0b001x)
+* Required either not Guarded or Guarded

 If the VLE storage attribute is supported, with VLE=0.